angry-tony/A-collection-of-OSS-tools/README.md

 * [Backup](https://github.com/backup/backup) - RubyGem for backup and restore, supports tons of platforms and notifiers (RDBMS, S3, Dropbox, rsync, Hipchat, Zabbix)
 * [Bacula](http://www.bacula.org/) - Open source backup tool, lots of downloads so I guess it's good I don't know
 * [Back in Time](http://backintime.le-web.org/) - Similar to TimeMachine, simple GUI backup program
+* [Bareos](http://www.bareos.org/en/) - Fork of Bacula with additional features
 * [bup](https://github.com/bup/bup) - Uses the git packfile format, supports global dedupe, can use "par2" redundancy
+* [ddrecover](http://www.gnu.org/software/ddrescue/) - Data recovery tool that tries to rescue the non-failed blocks first
 * [Deja Dup](https://launchpad.net/deja-dup) - GUI for duplicity
 * [Disk ARchive (DAR)](http://dar.linux.free.fr/) - Better than tar, focuses on disks instead of tapes
 * [Duplicati](http://www.duplicati.com/) - Supports encryption and dedupe
 * [Duplicity](http://duplicity.nongnu.org/) - Encrypted bandwidth-efficient backup using the rsync algorithm
+* [Elkarbackup](http://elkarbackup.github.io/) - Comes as a ready to use VM, supports Linux and Windows
 * [Fpart](http://sourceforge.net/projects/fpart/) - Packs file systems into "partitions" so you can do multi-threaded or multi-node rsyncs
 * [FSArchiver](http://www.fsarchiver.org/Main_Page) - Save the contents of a file system to a compressed archive, if one of the checksums doesn't match the file is lost, not the whole backup
 * [Grsync](http://www.opbyte.it/grsync/) - GUI for rsync